RaviTambade/TFLdotNET/LINQ.md

 ```

 ### Use LINQ Query Syntax:
 Query Syntax is often more readable for queries that involve joining, grouping, or sorting operations.
 It is closer to the SQL style of queries and is great for developers already comfortable with SQL.
 The LINQ Query Syntax in C# is often preferred in certain scenarios due to its readability and similarity to SQL.
 It’s particularly advantageous in the following situations:

-- SQL-Like Queries: For developers familiar with SQL, Query Syntax provides a more intuitive and familiar way to compose queries.
+- <b>SQL-Like Queries</b>: For developers familiar with SQL, Query Syntax provides a more intuitive and familiar way to compose queries.
 Its declarative nature makes it easy to read and understand, especially for simple queries.
-- Complex Queries: When dealing with complex queries that involve multiple operations like joins, grouping, and ordering, Query Syntax can be more readable and organized.
+- <b>Complex Queries</b>: When dealing with complex queries that involve multiple operations like joins, grouping, and ordering, Query Syntax can be more readable and organized.
 The operations flow logically, similar to how SQL queries are structured.
-- Comprehension Syntax: For those who prefer the comprehension syntax (from…where…select), which is more expressive and closer to natural language.
+- <b>Comprehension Syntax</b>: For those who prefer the comprehension syntax (from…where…select), which is more expressive and closer to natural language.
-- Grouping Operations: When performing grouping operations, Query Syntax often results in more concise and readable code compared to Method Syntax.
+- <b>Grouping Operations</b>: When performing grouping operations, Query Syntax often results in more concise and readable code compared to Method Syntax.
-- Joining Operations: Query Syntax can be more straightforward and less verbose for queries involving multiple joins, especially those that resemble relational database queries.
+- <b>Joining Operations</b>: Query Syntax can be more straightforward and less verbose for queries involving multiple joins, especially those that resemble relational database queries.
-- Readability and Maintainability: When the priority is to have code that is easy to read and maintain.
+-<b> Readability and Maintainability</b>: When the priority is to have code that is easy to read and maintain.
 Query Syntax often leads to cleaner filtering, sorting, and selection logic separation.

-### Working with Lambda Expressions
+### Working with Lambda Expressions (Arrow Function)
 ```
 using System;
 using System.Collections.Generic;